qgustavor/mkv-extract/README.md

 # MKV Extract

-Extract MKV subtitles and attachments online, directly from your browser: https://qgustavor.github.io/mkv-extract/
+Extract MKV files online, directly from your browser: https://qgustavor.github.io/mkv-extract/

 1. Open or drop a MKV file
 2. Wait a while...